tersesystems/echopraxia/README.md

 > Structured data means you don't need crazy regular expression skills to make sense of logs.

+From a logging API perspective, structured logging is interesting because it is [composable](https://en.wikipedia.org/wiki/Composability) -- structured data can be added to a logger and build up context.
 You can read more about structured logging [here](https://tersesystems.com/blog/2020/03/10/a-taxonomy-of-logging/).

 ### Why Conditions?